 The academic curriculum is comprehensive and is on the forefront of the latest techniques on managing disorders such as colon polyps and cancers, inflammatory bowel diseases (Crohn's disease and ulcerative colitis), diverticulitis and anorectal conditions including abscesses, fistulas, fissures and hemorrhoids.

-The practice specializes in advanced laparscopic and minimally invasive surgery.
+The practice specializes in advanced laparoscopic and minimally invasive surgery.
 The faculty and its fellows have published more than 100 articles in medical journals and textbooks, in addition to presenting at countless regional and national meetings.

 Each year, more than 100 general surgeons throughout the country apply for one of three positions in this program.
 Surgeons selected must have completed the following: